-A. It began with Melchizedek, king of Salem, priest of the most high God; from the beginning, as written in the King James Version of the Holy Bible.
+A. The KJV Bible began with Melchizedek, king of Salem, priest of the most high God; from the beginning, as it is written in The Holy King James Version of the Bible.

 a.
-I believe we may have evidence of ten generations (ten universes) with the ten times the phrase, “from the beginning” occurs in the KJV OT, after the book of Proverbs.
-More specifically; after Proverbs 8:22.
+I believe we may have evidence of ten generations, ten universes (M-theory?) with the ten times the phrase, “from the beginning” occurs in the KJV OT, after Proverbs 8:23.

 b.
-And then, evidence of the everlasting with the three times the phrase, “from the beginning,” occurs before the book of Psalms in KJV text.
+Evidence of “the beginning” with the three times the phrase, “from the beginning,” occurs in the KJV Bible; before the book of Psalms.

-A. The interpretation offered by the Word of God in the KJV Bible is the only interpretation to be read inside; there be no, “private interpretation;” 2Peter 1:20.
+A. The interpretation given by the Word of God in the KJV Bible is the only interpretation offered; there can be no, “private interpretation;” as said in 2Peter 1:20KJV.

 B. The logical format of the KJV Bible appears to follow the days of Genesis 1.

 a.
-Text preceding the book of Psalms may be from the beginning.
+Text preceding the book of Psalms may be from the beginning, the everlasting/first day.

 b.
 The book of Psalms may be for the second day.